Dieselboy: Early career

-In 1994, Higgins created a mixtape entitled "The Future Sound of Hardcore," and sold about 100 copies through online LISTSERVs.
-"Through [the mixtape], people heard about me and I started getting bookings on the East Coast.
-It was a very slow process that eventually snowballed into my getting flown various places."
+In 1994, Higgins released a mixtape titled "The Future Sound of Hardcore," selling approximately 100 copies through online LISTSERV networks, which led to initial performance bookings on the East Coast.
 In 1996, at the request of Dan Donnelly of British Drum and bass label Suburban Base, Dieselboy did a mix called "DrumAndBass Selection USA".
 In 1997, Suburban Base had him follow up with 97 Octane, this time allowing him to submit track suggestions, resulting in a more varied selection.
 In 1998, his mix called 611 DJ Mix-series Vol. One was released.
 Dieselboy did the graphics for the cover.
-Also that year, Dieselboy recorded a mix called Director’s Cut which he had packaged in film cans, his first experiment in presenting a dance mix in a quasi-cinematic framework.
+In 1998, Higgins recorded the mix Director's Cut, which was packaged in physical film cans.

 In 1998, Dieselboy initiated Philadelphia's first 21+ drum 'n' bass weekly Thursday club night entitled "Platinum" at club Fluid, which ended on October 14, 2004.
 Platinum residents included Dieselboy, Kaos, Method One, Sine, Icon, Karl K, Mason, and MC's Dub2, Messinian, Armanni Reign, Sharpness, and Illy Emcee.
-It was rekindled in late 2009 featuring Mason, Sine and MC's Messinian & Sharpness.
+The club night resumed in late 2009 with performers Mason, Sine, Messinian, and Sharpness.

 In 1999, Dieselboy released his fourth mix CD, "A Soldier's Story" on the Moonshine label.
-It opened with his first original “intro” and marked his CD debut as a producer with Atlantic State, a track co-produced with Technical Itch.
-Also released on the Moonshine label was System Upgrade (2000) while Dieselboy joined forces with Palm Pictures/Island Recordings and his releases The Descent, Invid, Render.
-The 6ixth Session was a double CD release on Palm Pictures, featuring a cyborg-themed mix described by the Washington Post as “hard-edged hyperdriven dance music".
+The album included his first original introduction track and marked his debut as a producer with "Atlantic State", co-produced with Technical Itch.
+His subsequent mix album, System Upgrade (2000), was also released on Moonshine.
+Higgins later signed with Palm Pictures and Island Recordings, releasing the tracks "The Descent", "Invid", and "Render".
+His double-CD mix album, The 6ixth Session, was released on Palm Pictures.

-In a 2000 interview with JIVE Magazine, Dieselboy discussed his roots and the rising popularity of drum and bass music, "Well, when I started playing there wasn't drum and bass per say[sic], but I was playing stuff that was prototype drum and bass, stuff that led up to it, like early break beat and it was called dark side which is like fast dark breakbeat.
+In a 2000 interview with JIVE Magazine, Dieselboy discussed his roots and the rising popularity of drum and bass music, "Well, when I started playing there wasn't drum and bass per se[sic], but I was playing stuff that was prototype drum and bass, stuff that led up to it, like early break beat and it was called dark side which is like fast dark breakbeat.
 I couldn't have predicted it, I definitely wanted it to become more popular, my goal was to get more people into it and open up the scene a little bit.
 I hold onto my goal on that...I wouldn't have predicted that it was going to be where it is, that [DNB] would be in commercials or that I was going end up DJ-ing so much."

-Dieselboy is represented by agencies Corson Agency (USA) and RVLT Agency (Europe) for booking.